uga-libraries/congressional-mail/documentation/workflow.md

 ### Appraisal
 1. Check the appraisal reports made during review for errors (based on file names) in what will be deleted or not delete.
 2. Refine the script to catch new patterns, but some errors are acceptable given the scale.
+3. Update the function update_path() for transforming the metadata path into the directory path, if needed.
-3. Run the script in "appraisal" mode to delete letters flagged for appraisal.
+4. Run the script in "appraisal" mode to delete letters flagged for appraisal.
 The metadata is not changed.
-4. Delete any folders that are labeled casework and document those deleted files (probably with accessioning script).
+5. Delete any folders that are labeled casework and document those deleted files (probably with accessioning script).
-5. Delete any metadata files that are just for casework.
+6. Delete any metadata files that are just for casework.

 Continue with the standard accessioning workflow to complete the accession.